hetal421985/CalculatorSwiftUI/README.md

 **Calculator SwiftUI**

-This application is developed in SwiftUI, demonstrating simple calculator like as IOS default calculator, This application is developed in Swift UI so it will not run on IOS below version IOS-13.
+This application is developed in SwiftUI, demonstrating simple calculator with similar UI IOS default calculator.
+This application is having some primary arithmatioc operation option like as +, -, *, /.
+This application is developed in Swift UI so it will not run on IOS below version IOS-13.

 **IDE Used**